 - Project Two is about the start.
 It will involve three Volunteers and the transcription of Soldiers' Letters from WW1 to be held for reference puposes in the Museum Library, and is interlinked with wider library research into the Military Hisory of Regimental Families.

-- Project Three To identify, catalogue and assign the museum's silver collection
+- Project Three To identify, clean and record the Regimental Silver.

 If any Member would like to join them, please contact Patty Stewart.